 A quickie, cheap, and very relaxing, and not for nothing very popular.
 Prices can start as from 100 THB for 30 minutes, up to 2000 THB for an hour, depending on the facility and ambiance.

-If you ask the practitioner to please not use wooden sticks or tools (if you like to walk normally in the days after), you can’t go wrong, and basically you can step into any shop.
-Often, a Thai foot massage doesn’t concern the feet only, but also the calves and the upper legs, and some practitioners end the session with a brief head, neck and shoulder treatment.
+If you ask the practitioner to please not use wooden sticks or tools (if you like to walk normally in the days after), you can’t go wrong, and basically you can get a Foot Massage in any shop.
+Often, a Thai Foot Massage doesn’t concern the feet only, but also the calves and the upper legs, and some practitioners end the session with a brief head, neck, and shoulder treatment.

-You’ll often notice the phrase Thai Foot Massage & Reflexology, but don’t think too much of the Reflexology part, it’s often just ‘to say so.’
-Serious Foot Reflexology is a therapeutic treatment and another game and rather rare in offerings, in fact, you will need to inquire and ‘know where to get those.’
+You’ll often notice the phrase Thai Foot Massage & Reflexology, but don’t think too much of the reflexology part, it’s often just “to say so.”
+Serious Foot Reflexology is a therapeutic treatment, another game and rather rare in offerings, in fact, you will need to inquire and “know where to get those.”

 Thai Oil Massage

-Like with Thai Foot Massage, which is sometimes offered as Thai Foot Massage & Reflexology, you’ll often see Thai Oil Massage & Aromatherapy on the menu.
-Of course, there’s an obvious link between Oil and Aroma, because the (essential) oils used are often aromatic oils made or extracted of plants, flowers, and/or herbs.
+Like with Thai Foot Massage, which is sometimes offered as Thai Foot Massage & Reflexology, you’ll often see Thai Oil Massage and Aromatherapy on the menu.
+Of course, there’s an obvious link between oil and aroma, because the (essential) oils used are often aromatic oils made or extracted of plants, flowers, and/or herbs.

 Prices start around 350-400 THB for an hour, and like everything else in Thailand… the sky is the limit of the price you’ll pay, all depending on location and ambiance.
 Unlike Thai Massage, a Thai Oil Massage is usually given in a separate room to guard your privacy.